-Student Focus - We focus on meeting our students' diverse needs and supporting them in fulfilling their potential.
+Student Focus - We singularly focus on meeting our students' needs and supporting them in fulfilling their potential.

-Innovation - We encourage risk-taking, creativity and adaptability to new ideas and methods that will support and elevate student learning.
+Innovation - We encourage creativity and adaptability to new ideas and methods that will support and improve student learning.

-Accountability - We celebrate our successes, learn from our failures, and embrace challenges as we strive towards continuous improvement.
+Accountability - We accept responsibility for our successes and challenges and seek to transparently share our work in an ethical manner, as we strive towards continuous improvement.